-Because everything that people do in a business should be linked back to its strategy.
-A strategy is a plan of action that allows a long-term goal to be achieved.
-If you think about it, if a project fails, then this costs the organisation time and money.
-The organisation will not achieve its short-term goals, and this will prevent it from achieving its longer-term goals — or it will at least slow it up.
-When you consider this, it makes sense that projects are managed according to a strategy, and that this strategy is aligned with the corporate strategy.
+Everything that people do in a business should be linked back to its strategy.
+A strategy is a plan of action that allows achievement of long-term goals.
+In fact, it will cost the organization time and money if a project fails.
+The organization will not achieve its short-term goals, and will prevent it from achieving longer-term goals or slow it up.
+When you consider this, it makes sense that managing projects according to a strategy, and aligning that strategy with the corporate strategy.
 This means that project strategy is a very important consideration for most companies.
 Here we will consider the relationship between the project strategy and the corporate strategy and portfolio and program management.

 How the Corporate Strategy Impacts on the Project Strategy

-The project or program strategy will be informed by the corporate strategy.
+The corporate strategy with inform the project or program strategy.
 This allows the business to implement its overall strategy.
 Since strategies are usually developed at the upper echelons of the organisation, these will cascade down to lower levels, to be managed and delivered through portfolios, programs and projects.
 This occurs in a hierarchical and systematic manner.
-When It is done well, there will be cohesion, visibility and an effective means of communication.
-Communication is key, since without it there may be difficulties for the project team in understanding what they are doing and why.
+There will be cohesion if done well.
+Visibility and an effective means of communication.
+Communication is key.
+Without it there may be difficulties for the project team in understanding what they are doing and why.
 Without this, there can be project management failure.

 Within a solid framework and with good communication, project strategy can be managed dynamically.
 But what is the project strategy?
 In most cases, the project strategy typically refers to all aspects of the project lifecycle.
 Usually, clear review points are decided on to make sure that the project is being well managed.
 If it is not, then optimisation can occur, as the project strategy continues to develop.

-A clear direction must be provided by the senior management, and a business owner is assigned to ensure that the project stays on track to help the business achieve its strategy through the project strategy employed.
+A clear direction must be provided by the senior management.
+A business owner ensures that the project stays on track.
+This is to help the business achieve its strategy through the project strategy employed.
 The Project Management team will then report to this business owner.
-The project or program manager thus has a critical role in impacting strategy delivery and achieving organisational goals.
-If the PMO runs the project efficiently and effectively, with good communication throughout then there is a greater chance of the strategy being achieved, and long-term results being delivered.
+The project or program manager thus has a critical role in impacting strategy delivery and achieving organizational goals.
+If the PMO runs the project efficiently and effectively, with good communication throughout then there is a greater chance of achieving strategy and delivering long-term results.

 Project management is usually a core process within the overall business enterprise model.
 Programs and projects allow the organisation to effect change in a managed and controlled way.
-It is worth noting that in many cases, companies consider that program management implies the management of business benefits, as well as the idea of product or brand.
+It is worth noting that some companies consider that program management implies the management of business benefits, as well as the idea of product or brand.
 This distinguishes it somewhat from project management.

 How Project Management Tools and Principles Help Advance Business Strategy

-It is also important to realise that value management is a key aspect of project strategy.
+It is also important to realize that value management is a key aspect of project strategy.
 Value management works to ensure that value is being created through undertaking the project.
-Meanwhile, risk management is also deployed to ensure that all risks to the project strategy (and consequently the overall corporate strategy) are identified, assessed, understood and mitigated.
+On the other hand, risk management is also deployed to ensure that all risks to the project strategy (and consequently the overall corporate strategy) are identified, assessed, understood and mitigated.
 With continuous review and change it is possible to ensure that the project strategy works to deliver the most value possible, with risks well managed.

-In short, if a project is to be successful, it will be run according to a project strategy that is clearly aligned with the overall corporate strategy.
-These links will be communicated and understood, and the organisation will have checks and balances in place to ensure the project is managed such that it can deliver.
+To sum things up, if a project is to be successful, it will be run according to a project strategy that is clearly aligns with the overall corporate strategy.
+These links will be communicated and understood, and the organization will have checks and balances in place to ensure the project is managed such that it can deliver.

 Originally published at https://www.projecttimes.com.